Atraci/Atraci/README.md

 When searching, Atraci will use iTunes, Last.fm and SoundCloud to display song information - cover, title, artist.
 Atraci will then try to find the best match for this song on Youtube and stream the **highest quality video stream**.

-No downloads, no torrents, completely decentralized and legal!

 ## Users Wiki
 - [FAQ](https://github.com/Atraci/Atraci/wiki/FAQ)
 - [Reviews](https://github.com/Atraci/Atraci/wiki/Testimonials-(Reviews))